USMLE Exams Eligibility Criteria

 There are many things that factor into the quality of a US medical residency application.
 As such, USMLE exam scores are one of the most important.
 In fact, Program Directors rate Step 1 and Step 2CK scores high on the list (1st and 3rd).
 So, keep reading to learn more about the USMLE exams eligibility criteria.
 (Program Director Source)

 The following is taken directly from the USMLE (Eligibility for the USMLE Steps):

-If you meet the eligibility requirements, you may take Step 1 and Step 2 CK in any sequence.
-You may take Step 3 only after passing Step 1 and Step 2 CK.
+So, if you meet the eligibility requirements, you can take the first two exams in any order.
+Take note, you may take Step 3 only after passing Step 1 and Step 2 CK.

-To be eligible, you must be in one of the following categories at the time you apply AND on the day of your examination:
+To be eligible, you must be in one of the following categories at the time you apply AND on the day of your exam:

 - a medical student officially enrolled in, or a graduate of, a US or Canadian medical school program leading to the MD degree that is accredited by the Liaison Committee on Medical Education (LCME), OR

 - or, a medical student officially enrolled in, or a graduate of, a US medical school leading to the DO degree that is accredited by the Commission on Osteopathic College Accreditation (COCA), OR